-It is UC policy that students submit ALL written work on Canvas in the appropriate
+It is UC policy that students submit ALL assessable work on Canvas in the appropriate

-assignment dropbox for this unit.
+assignment submission box for this unit.
 You should ensure that your name, student number,

-and unit name is provided on the front cover and as a running head on each page.
+and unit name is provided on the front cover and in the file name.